 Notwithstanding, a resume isn’t an outlet for typography design, except you’re applying for an artistic job.
 Illegible fonts and flagrant colors irritate, more often than not, hiring managers who are mostly tired from checking countless resumes.
 Stick to black and white as your text color and use basic fonts instead.

 It’s easy to get lazy and use free online resume templates without modifying them to suit a job application’s peculiarities.
 I saw this mistake repeated by some of the resume submitters.
-But when you do this, you risk painiting yourself as an unindustrious professional incapable of handling challenging roles.
+But when you do this, you risk painting yourself as an inattentive professional who is incapable of handling challenging roles.

 Spice your resume with them and watch your ATS score soar.
 Sadly, many job seekers write impressive resume content only to undermine their efforts by not including relevant keywords.
-To turn this around:

 When you complete these, include the keywords from the job ad, commonly requested skills, and the company’s tone of voice in your resume.

 For instance, you can illustrate your leadership skills by writing “led a team of X people to achieve XYZ, increasing revenue by 30%,” under a past position’s bullet points.